0lapro/jobweb/README.md

-# jobweb
+# JW

-Job seeker web app
+A web application for employers and job seekers

 Model in java.